mpadge/hackmd-stat-software/bayesian-demos.md

 - [ ] G2.11 Functions assume non-missingness, without explicitly stating such
 - [ ] G2.12 There is no processing of other (non-`NA`) undefined values.
 - [ ] G3.1 Nothing is written to local files, so not applicable
+- [ ] G4.0 No standard data sets used in tests (rather, all tests use random data simulated with fixed random seeds)
+- [x] G4.1 Data sets are created within software, but not in a way that is appropriate for export, so not applicable.
+- [x] G4.2 Correctness tests appropriately implemented.
+- [x] G4.3 Correctness tests are run with a fixed random seed
+- [x] G4.4 Parameter recovery tests appropriately implemented.
+- [x] G4.5 Algorithm performance tests appropriately implemented.
+- [x] G4.6 Edge condition tests appropriately implemented.
+- [ ] G4.7 No noise susceptibility tests implemented.
+- [ ] G4.8 No extended tests included, so not applicable

 ### Bayesian Standards